 - What is the Provider’s reach?

 - What is the Provider’s influence in your industry?

 Integrate EDI With Your Business Computer System

 For most EDI systems, the greatest development task is integrating EDI integration with existing corporate applications.
 Data required by trading partners and EDI standards must be “mapped” onto data contained in existing systems.

 Integrate Data Across The Business

 Once the data analysis is complete and data structures understood, the ‘map’ is defined to the EDI translation software.
 For most EDI software packages or VAN services, the EDI specialist will be able to define the map.

 Establish A Pilot Project

 Before your EDI system goes live within your entire trading community, it is important to select a small number of partners to test the system in ‘near live’ conditions.
-Pilot project results must then be analysed from an internal perspective to answer the following questions:
+Pilot project results must then be analyzed from an internal perspective to answer the following questions: